haveno-dex/haveno-docs/docs/the-project/payment_methods/Domestic_Wire_Transfer.md

 Domestic Wire Transfers are one of the two bank transfer payment method in the the US.
 The other being ACH.

-**Contents:**

-- 1 What countries are available for Domestic Wire Transfer?
-- 2 What currencies are available for Domestic Wire Transfer?
-- 3 What is the maximum trading duration for Domestic Wire Transfer?
-- 4 What is the maximum XMR limit for an Domestic Wire Transfer trade?
-- 5 Is Domestic Wire Transfer a payment method that can be signed?
-- 6 How do I set up a Domestic Wire Transfer account?
-- 7 How do I add Domestic Wire Transfer as a payment method in Haveno?
-- 8 How do I buy XMR with my Domestic Wire Transfer account?
-- 9 How do I sell XMR with my Domestic Wire Transfer account?
-- 10 Are there any limits for me to be aware of when using my Domestic Wire Transfer account?
-- 11 Are there any fees for me to be aware of when using my Domestic Wire Transfer account?
-- 12 How does dispute resolution when trading with a Domestic Wire Transfer account?

 #### What countries are available for Domestic Wire Transfer?

 Domestic Wire Transfers are available in the United States.